Pediatric Residency Program Frequently Asked Questions

 Are you a free standing children's hospital?

-Yes - Children's Mercy Hospital is a 300-plus bed free standing children's hospital with every possible subspecialty represented.
-We are a Level 1 trauma center and a Level 3C neonatal ICU with ECMO capability.
-We have a 42-bed pediatric ICU with an active congenital heart program.
-We are also consistently ranked as one of the top places to work and are the number one recipient of philanthropic support in Kansas City.
-We will be opening another in-patient tower in the fall of 2012 that expands our PICU, NICU, Hem/Onc, and Med/Surg by 73 beds.
-The new tower includes a fetal health center, a new cancer center, two specially equipped rooms to provide care for ECMO patients, and the Lisa Barth Interfaith Chapel and Garden.
+Yes - Children's Mercy Hospital is a 367-bed free standing children's hospital with every pediatric subspecialty represented.
+We are a Level 1 trauma center and a Level IV neonatal ICU with ECMO capability.
+We have a 41-bed pediatric ICU with an active congenital heart disease and heart transplant program.
+We are also one of the highest recipients of philanthropic support in Kansas City.

 How many pediatric faculty members do you have?

-There are more 300 faculty members in the Department of Pediatrics, making it the largest department at the University of Missouri-Kansas City.
+There are about 500 faculty members in the Department of Pediatrics.
 The faculty are enthusiastic, dedicated to resident education, and represent every pediatric subspecialty.

 Why would I want to move to Kansas City?

 Kansas City is a friendly, accessible, and affordable place to live.
 The metro area has grown to more than 2 million people.
-The downtown area is invigorated with the Power and Light District and the adjacent Crossroads Arts District, and is home to unique restaurants, galleries, and loft apartments.
-The Plaza offers upscale outdoor dining and shopping and the famous Christmas Lights.
-There are several outstanding art museums and theaters as well as a thriving scene.
-Please see our About KC page for more information.
+The downtown area is invigorated with the Power and Light District, the River Market area, and the adjacent Crossroads Arts District, and is home to unique restaurants, galleries, and a variety of residential options.
+The Plaza offers upscale outdoor dining and shopping and the famous Plaza Lights during the holiday season.
+Kansas City is the home to a thriving arts scene with a stunning Performing Arts Center, several outstanding art museums and theaters.
+Sports fans can enjoy the KC Royals, KC Chiefs, and Sporting KC in beautiful world-class venues.

 Are there opportunities for my spouse/significant other?

-The headquarters for Hallmark, H&R Block, American Century, The Stowers Institute, Sprint, Cerner, AMC Theatres, DST Systems, Garmin International, Great Plains Energy, Russell Stover, Applebee's, and several other large companies are all located in Kansas City.
+The headquarters for many large national corporations are all located in Kansas city, including: Hallmark, H&R Block, American Century, The Stowers Institute, Sprint, Cerner, AMC Theatres, DST Systems, Garmin International, Great Plains Energy, Russell Stover, Applebee's, and several other large companies.